binbashz/holbertonschool-simple_shell/README.md

        of the buffer containing the text into *lineptr.
 The buffer is null-terminated and includes the newline character, if one was found.

+   Los procesos en Linux, o en cualquier sistema operativo unix, son creados en base a un proceso ya existente mediante un mecanismo de clonación, o fork.
+   Un proceso en Linux genera un nuevo proceso para que realice una tarea determinada, y este nuevo proceso es considerado proceso hijo del proceso anterior, al que llamaremos padre
+   El PID, o Process ID, es un número entero que identifica unívocamente a cada proceso en una tabla de procesos administrada por el kernel Linux.
+Esta tabla de procesos mantiene una entrada por cada uno de los procesos que están en ejecución en el sistema en el momento actual

+   fork() — Create a new process
+   System call fork() is used to create processes.
+It takes no arguments and returns a process ID.
+The purpose of fork() is to create a new process, which becomes the child process of the caller.
+After a new child process is created, both processes will execute the next instruction following the fork() system call.
+Therefore, we have to distinguish the parent from the child.
+This can be done by testing the returned value of fork():

+If fork() returns a negative value, the creation of a child process was unsuccessful. fork() returns a zero to the newly created child process. fork() returns a positive value, the process ID of the child process, to the parent.
+The returned process ID is of type pid_t defined in sys/types.h.
+Normally, the process ID is an integer.
+Moreover, a process can use function getpid() to retrieve the process ID assigned to this process.
+Therefore, after the system call to fork(), a simple test can tell which process is the child.

   ## /* site under construcction */